ApexRMS/stconnect/docs/getting_started.md

 <img align="middle" style="padding: 3px" width="350" src="assets/images/screencap-3.PNG">
 <br>
 As shown in the image above, the Library you have just opened contains two Scenarios, each with a unique ID.
-The first of these scenarios (with ID=350, as shown above in square brackets) is named ***Baseline Scenario***; this scenario contains a suite of model inputs corresponding to a hypothetical baseline harvest plan.
-The second scenario (with ID=358 and named ***4X Less Urbanization Scenario***) contains model inputs corresponding to an alternative plan where urbanization targets are 4 times less than those of the Baseline Scenario.
+The first of these scenarios (with ID=350, as shown above in square brackets) is named ***Baseline Scenario***; this scenario contains a suite of model inputs derived from historical land change data.
+The second scenario (with ID=358 and named ***4X Less Urbanization Scenario***) contains model inputs corresponding to an alternative land management plan where urbanization targets are 4 times less than those of the Baseline Scenario.
 <br>

 To view the details of the first of these Scenarios: